nounsDAO/nouns-monorepo/packages/nouns-webapp/functions/README.md

-# Nouns Serverless API
+# NounsBR Serverless API

-`nounsbr.wtf` provides a serverless API to make fetching data about the Nouns ecosystem easier.
+`nounsbr.wtf` provides a serverless API to make fetching data about the NounsBR ecosystem easier.
 [An Insomnia manifest is provided for example.](./docs/insomnia.json)

 ## API Convention